Questions?

 Animal Care and Control staffing is as follows:

-Animal Control Officers: 5 full-time and 1 part-time.
 Our animal control officers rotate on-call shifts so that we can provide 24-hour service.

 Impoundment Services and Animal Care: 5 full-time and 3 part-time